What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 Thanks to this information being available, schools that are doing well will share what they are doing well with other schools to improve teaching on a much wider scale.

-Does my child have to sit SATs?
+Does every child have to sit SATs?
 Are they compulsory?

-Yes.
-If your child is in Year 2 or Year 6 they will have to site the SATs.
-KS1 SATs are compulsory for all Year 2 pupils (usually 7 year olds) and KS2 SATs are compulsory for all Year 6 pupils (usually 11-year-olds) in England.
+Yes SATs are compulsory.
+If your child is in Year 6 they will have to sit KS2 SATs.
+KS2 SATs are compulsory for all Year 6 pupils (usually 11-year-olds) in England.

-However some people do choose to withdraw their children from SATs.
-It is recommended you speak to your headteacher if you are concerned about your child doing the SATs 2023 tests.
+Some people do choose to withdraw their children from SATs.
+It is recommended you speak to your headteacher if you are concerned about your child doing the SATs tests this year.
 Most schools try to make it a relatively pain-free procedure for children.
 After all it’s the school that is being tested.

-In 2017 the Department for Education announced that the KS1 (Year 2) SATs will be made non-statutory from 2023.
-This means that from this year, schools will be able to choose themselves whether or not they administer the KS2 SATs to their Year 2 pupils.
+In 2017 the Department for Education announced that the KS1 (Year 2) SATs will be made non-statutory from 2023 onwards.
+This means that from that date, schools can choose themselves whether or not they administer the KS2 SATs to their Year 2 pupils.

 Are SATs important?